rnpm/rnpm-plugin-upgrade/Readme.md

 $ npm install -g rnpm-plugin-upgrade@0.26 --save-dev
 ```

-where the version is the exactly the same version you are upgrading your React Native to.
+where the version is the exactly the same version you are upgrading your React Native to

 Available versions:
-- `0.26.x` - upgrades from 0.25 to 0.26
+- `0.26` - upgrades from 0.25 to 0.26

+**Note**: Only major & minior versions have to be the same. `rnpm-upgrade` may use patch versions to fix small bugs, so it's advisable to install the last `patch` version available.

 ## Usage